What is the maximum temporal duration over which a semitonal transformation (IC 1) can still be recognised?

 It is interesting that the frequency range of the piano keyboard, and the range of traditional musical output in general, utilises less than a third of human hearing potential (20Hz to 20000 Hz approx.); and all at the lower end of the spectrum.
 Might this help to explain a tendency towards accelerando with ascending arpeggios, a need to (literally) rush to the top, like air/pressure bubbles in a stream?

 In physics, “all” short/faster wavelengths are said to be more energetic than long/slower wavelengths; where > frequency = > energy = > entropy.

-Perhaps “all” musical interval’s need to be thought of with regard to energetic temporal distance.
-Not least that “pitch combinations give rise to emergent properties not present in the component notes” (McDermott and Oxenham, 2008, p.
-452) and music “provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (McDermott and Oxenham, 2008 – https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2629434/ ).
+Perhaps “all” musical intervals need to be thought of with regard to energetic temporal distance, not least that “pitch combinations give rise to emergent properties not present in the component notes” (McDermott and Oxenham, 2008, p.
+452) and music “provides a powerful stimulus with which to discover interesting auditory phenomena; these may in turn reveal auditory mechanisms that would otherwise go unnoticed or underappreciated” (ibid.).